Cochranville, Pennsylvania

 Cochranville is a census-designated place (CDP) in West Fallowfield Township, Chester County, Pennsylvania, United States.
-The population was 668 at the 2010 census.
+The population was 488 as of the 2022 on the Data Commons website.
 It is the hometown of Olympic swimmer Cierra Runge.

 Geography

 Cochranville is located at 39°53′30″N 75°55′17″W adjacent to the eastern border of West Fallowfield Township.
 Pennsylvania Routes 10 and 41 intersect in Cochranville, Route 10 heading north to Parkesburg and southwest to Oxford, while Route 41 heads northwest to Atglen and Gap and southeast to Avondale.